-The Urban Studies major draws on the insights and approaches of a range of disciplines, including sociology, geography and environmental science, political science, anthropology, economics and history.
+The Urban Studies major draws on the insights and approaches of a range of disciplines, including sociology, geography and environmental science, architecture and planning, political science, anthropology, economics and history.
 The programme takes full advantage of our location and offers field-based learning opportunities in Singapore and other parts of Asia.

 Students completing the Urban Studies major will:

 · Understand processes of urbanisation from a range of perspectives (social, political, economic, cultural & environmental)